-Medical Consultation: With an atmosphere of courtesy and respect, direct voice/data communication between a provider and an EMS base-station physician, or a jurisdictionally affiliated physician, or with an "on-scene physician."
+Medical Consultation (On-Line Medical Direction): With an atmosphere of courtesy and respect, direct voice/data communication between a provider and an EMS Base Station physician, or a jurisdictionally affiliated physician, or with an "on-scene physician."
 This communication is bi-directional and provides the provider with medical direction while providing the physician or the receiving hospital with valuable information on the patient.
+This exchange can take place on-scene, over a telecommunications device, or in the hospital setting.